-Electrical Safety During The Holidays
+4 Electrical Safety Tips For The Holidays

-Common Holiday Electrical Safety Issues
+Common Holiday Issues

 Overloaded outlets and power strips can overheat and trip breakers.
 In fact, plugging too many decorations into a single outlet is one of the biggest holiday hazards.
 Daisy-chaining cords (plugging multiple cords into each other or using adaptors to fit more cords on a single outlet) also increases the risk and should be avoided.